 Second Election Cycle—2014: The second Blueprint for Winning Academy was held in January with a disappointingly small number of women candidates.
-Our goal was to elect 10 new women to the Legislature; however, two women Senators retired (Boettger and Greiner), and one ran for the U.S. Senate (Ernst).
-One House member was defeated in her primary for the First Congressional District (Kajtazovic).
-So we needed to elect 14 new women.
-Only 16 new women ran.
+Two women Senators retired (Boettger and Greiner), and one ran for the U.S. Senate (Ernst) plus one House member was defeated in her primary for the First Congressional District (Kajtazovic).
+We needed to elect 14 new women and only 16 new women ran.
 Of those, six attended the BWA, and two of those, plus one who had not attended, were elected.
 The result was a net loss of one: 27 House members and seven Senators, for a total of 34.
 Others who participated in the BWA were candidates for State Auditor, the 2nd Congressional District, and five others who were running for county office or plan to run in the future.
 State Auditor Mary Mosiman, who had been appointed State Auditor in 2013, won her election.
 Joni Ernst achieved one of the 50-50 in 2020 milestones by becoming the first Iowa female elected to Congress.

 In April of 2014 we initiated “See Yourself Here,” a two-day seminar at the State Capitol to demystify the legislative process for women who might some day run for the general assembly.
 Twenty attendees enjoyed this behind-the-scenes interaction with legislative leaders in both parties, the non-partisan staff, press corps, lobbyists, and women legislators.
 The third annual Equity for Women Award went to Dr. Christine H.B.
 Grant, former Director of Women’s Athletics at the University of Iowa and Title IX champion.

 Third Election Cycle—2016: The third Blueprint for Winning Academy was held in January in Des Moines.
 Eleven women participated, six went on to file papers to be on the June primary ballot, and five won their primaries.
-After the primaries, several women were nominated by petition, and a record number—65 in all—were on the ballot for state and federal offices.
-With the addition of Hillary Clinton on the presidential ticket, 2016 is the first time that a woman was on the Iowa ballot at all state and federal levels!
+After the primaries, several women were nominated by petition, and a record number—65 including incumbents—were on the ballot for state and federal offices.